binaryage/hints/_posts/2012-03-01-double-message-alerts-on-iphone-with-ios-5.md

 Step 3) There might also be a problem with the way notifications are handled on the lock screen.
 Open Settings &gt; Notifications &gt; click on Messages &gt; change "View in Lock Screen" to OFF.
 This will eliminate the double alert problem.

 Step 4) If the problem still exists, you will have to restore your phone <a href="{{site.url}}/how-to-restore-your-iphone-ipod-touch-or-ipad/">(guide here)</a>.
 However, do not choose to restore from a backup as the problem will still exist.
 Set up your iPhone as a new phone and then test out the notifications to see if they still double.

+UPDATE: Reader, Kenneth Wu has pointed out that in Settings > Notifications > Messages > Repeat Alert, you can set the number of times that you would like to be notified of the same alert.
+Simply set this to Never if you would only like to hear your alert once.
+Thanks for pointing that out, Kenneth!